precice/precice/extras/mock/README.md

 - `SpecialData` uses random mode with custom bounds and seed
 - Random mode honors optional `bounds` element (defaults to 0.0-1.0) and optional `seed` element (defaults to rank-based)
 - All other data items use scaled mode with 1.5 multiplier
-- If no `<default-mocked-data>` is specified, the global default is buffer mode
+- If no `<mocked-data-default>` is specified, the global default is buffer mode

 ## Simulation Termination